Learn About Asclepias

 - For flower arranging, cut when blooms are 2/3 open.

-- Note that butterfly weed is not the same as milkweed as it does not provide food for monarch butterfly larvae, but the flowers do attract the pollinating adult butterflies for nectar.
+- Note that butterfly weed is not the same as milkweed.
+While monarch caterpillars do occasionally feed on it, it is not their preferred food.
+The flowers, however, do attract the pollinating adult butterflies for nectar.

 Common Pests and Problems